aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-mgmt.md

 project by honing in on three main considerations when choosing the right options for you.

-## Competency
+## Requirements and Competency of Project Sponsor

-Data competency within your team cannot be understated when choosing a suitable data storage option, especially when they are not prepped up to be part of an AI-powered project.
+Data competency of the Project Sponsor cannot be understated when choosing a suitable data storage option, especially when they are not prepped up to be part of an AI-powered project.
 The skillsets of analysts in any given organisation can vary a lot from simple Excel data entry ones to highly automated processes employed by big tech companies.
-Therefore, it is important to understand the competency as well as the readiness of your team in committing on a set of data storage options.
-You can read more about this in our [AI Readiness Index][airi] article as one of the ways to ascertain your team's data competency.
+Therefore, it is important to understand the competency as well as the readiness of the Project Sponsor in committing on a set of data storage options.
+You can read more about this in our [AI Readiness Index][airi] article as one of the ways to ascertain the Project Sponsor's data competency.

-To give an example, you have a team that has only started going through AI tutorials, whether from YouTube or a reputable course provider.
-The data you need for your project is relatively small and only require the basic skills needed to build a model and to be used internally and sparingly.
-Then, using CSV or Excel files may be sufficient for your project.
+To give an example, you have a team from the Project sponsor that has only started going through AI tutorials, whether from YouTube or a reputable course provider.
+The data you need for the project is relatively small and only require the basic skills needed to build a model and to be used internally and sparingly.
+Then, using CSV or Excel files may be sufficient for the project.

-On the other hand, if your project takes in a lot of data from multiple data sources, then you may need to implement a data lake to store those data before being processed and transformed into data warehouse(s).
+On the other hand, if the project takes in a lot of data from multiple data sources, then they may want to implement a data lake to store those data before being processed and transformed into data warehouse(s).
 An article from Guru99 gives more insight regarding about data lakes and warehouses [here][lake-house].

+We would also need to take the willingness of the Project Sponsor to accept a solution that is outside their comfort zone into consideration as well.
+In some cases, they might request something that is more sustainable than their current solution, while other Project Sponsors may not be ready to handle databases and are only comfortable with what they have been doing.

 ## Reliability and Consistency